 Arranging a funeral can be something that relatives embark upon with an amount of uncertainty and apprehension.
-Our role as a funeral director is to make arrangements on the family's behalf, to discuss any personal requests and to offer help and advice.
-This meeting can take place at Birch House but usually it will be in the familiar surroundings of your own home.
+As your appointed Funeral Director our role is to gently guide you and your family through the different stages of arranging a funeral, offering help and advice, and making the arrangements on your behalf.
+This meeting can take place at Birch House or via the telephone, but usually it will be in the familiar surroundings of your own home.

 A funeral is a very important event.
-It brings together family members, friends, neighbours, work colleagues and sometimes, the wider community, all focusing on one person’s life.
+It brings together family members, friends, neighbours, work colleagues and sometimes, the wider community, all focusing on remembering a person’s life.
 People attend the funeral to pay their respects and to say their “good-byes”.
-In order to make the funeral a personal tribute and a fitting farewell, some major decisions will need to be made.
+To make the funeral a personal tribute and a fitting farewell, many decisions will need to be made.

-We fully appreciate the importance of the vehicles used to take someone on their final journey and we are proud to offer you our prestigious new fleet of XJ Jaguar hearses & limousines, that combine both elegance and luxury.
-Alternatively we can provide our 1968 Austin Princess hearse or arrange for a horse-drawn hearse, available in black or white; a reminder of days gone by.
+We fully appreciate the importance of the vehicles used to take someone on their final journey and are proud to offer you our prestigious fleet of dark burgundy XJ Jaguar hearses & limousines, which combine both elegance and luxury.
+Alternatively, for something more traditional, we can provide our 1968 Austin Princess hearse accompanied by our black and burgundy Rolls Royce Wraith, or arrange for a horse-drawn hearse to take your loved one to their final resting place- a reminder of days gone by.